Beno Gutenberg: Move to the US

 Since Gutenberg could not sustain a career of scientific work in Germany, he accepted a position as Professor of Geophysics at the California Institute of Technology in Pasadena in 1930, becoming founding director of the Seismological Laboratory when it was transferred to Caltech from Carnegie.
 Even if he had obtained a full professorship in Germany, he would have lost it in 1933 anyway like so many other scientists of Jewish ancestry, at least 30 of whom emigrated to the United States under Gutenberg's sponsorship.

 Gutenberg made the California Institute of Technology Seismological Laboratory the leading seismological institute worldwide, especially in his collaboration with Charles Francis Richter.
 Together, they developed a relationship between seismic magnitude and energy, represented in this equation:

 which gives the energy $E(s)$ given from earthquakes from seismic waves in ergs.
 Another famous result, known as Gutenberg–Richter law, provides probability distribution of earthquakes for a given energy.

 Gutenberg also worked on determining the depth of the core-mantle boundary as well as other properties of the interior of the earth.

 In 1952, Gutenberg received the Prix Charles Lagrange from the Académie royale des Sciences, des Lettres et des Beaux-Arts de Belgique.
 Gutenberg remained director of the Seismological Laboratory until 1957.
 He was succeeded by Frank Press.
+He died of cancer in California at age 70.

+Personal life

+Beno Gutenberg's personal life was marked by the challenges of immigration amidst political turmoil in Germany during the rise of the Nazi regime.
+Gutenberg faced challenges obtaining visas due to growing Nazi influence in the 1930s.

+After leaving Germany to the United States, Beno Gutenberg and his wife, Hertha, were instrumental in aiding individuals seeking refuge from Nazi persecution during the 1930s.
+Among those they sponsored were former colleagues, students, and friends, including Professor Helmut Landsberg and Professor Victor Conrad.
+These individuals received support for their education and basic needs, ensuring they were not reliant on welfare or student loans.

+Hertha Gutenberg's involvement extended beyond financial support; she played a crucial role in facilitating connections and assistance through organizations like the Catholic group in New York, which helped Professor Victor Conrad secure his relocation to the United States.